-- Never use an unapproved battery since this could damage the phone and/or battery and could cause the battery to explode. - 2.
-Never place your phone in a microwave oven as it will cause the battery to explode. - 3.
-Never store your phone in temperatures less than -4 $^{\circ}F$ or greater than 122 $^{\circ}F$. - Do not dispose of your battery by fire or with hazardous or flammable materials.
+Never use an unapproved battery since this could damage the phone and/or battery and could cause the battery to explode.

+- Never place your phone in a microwave oven as it will cause the battery to explode. - Do not dispose of your battery by fire or with hazardous or flammable materials.

-- When riding in a car, do not leave your phone or set up the hands-free kit near to the air bag.
-If wireless equipment is improperly installed and the air bag is deployed, you may be seriously injured. - 6.
-Do not use a hand-held phone while driving.
+When riding in a car, do not leave your phone or set up the hands-free kit near to the air bag.
+If wireless equipment is improperly installed and the air bag is deployed, you may be seriously injured.